riceissa/issarice.com/wiki/canonical-naming.md

 One problem this leads to of course is frequent renaming.
 Jekyll (which I don't happen to use for this site) has a redirect plugin, which I implemented for this site's static site generator as well (see [Colophon]() for more); now I simply use the `aliases` keyword in the YAML header of a page to create aliases.

+On a subject-specific website about subject X, canonical naming of topic Y leads to a page that describes Y as it relates to or fits into X.
+What about canonical naming on a personal site, such as this one?
+It might answer the question "What are this person's thoughts on this topic?"
+But on biographical pages this adds an unnecessary layer, for the previous question expands to "What are this person's thoughts on this person's biography?"
+One might also want to know what the person's thoughts are on the topic *now* vs 10 years ago, and how it evolved.
+To some extent this can be captured using [versioning](versioning-prose).
+This line of thought leads to some interesting possibilities:

+* Perhaps canonical naming is *too simplified* and is unnatural for organizing content.
+* Perhaps personal sites are unsuitable for storing content.